SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

 ### 4.7.
 Set up your bot endpoint

- CAI will generate a **Messaging enpoint** which we need to register in Bot Channel in Azure Portal
+ SAP Conversatinal AI will generate a **Messaging enpoint** which we need to register in Bot Channel in Azure Portal

    * Copy the **Messaging endpoint**
      ![CAI Connect](./images/cai_connect_1.png)